Chris Barrie: Personal life

-Barrie's interests include collecting vintage metal signs, vintage motorbikes and collecting old British cars.
+Barrie's interests include collecting vintage metal signs, vintage motorbikes, and old British cars.
+He also collects model railways, which he purchased from the now closed model shop in Cookham, Berkshire, formerly a Lloyd's Bank featured in the TV hit Fawlty Towers.
 In 1995, he released a video called Chris Barrie's Motoring Wheel Nuts, a showcase for his personal car collection.
-As of 2022 his classic car collection consists of a Triumph TR2, MGB-GT, Wolseley 1500 and a Jaguar XJ6.
+As of 2022, his classic car collection consists of a Triumph TR2, MGB-GT, Wolseley 1500 and a Jaguar XJ6.

 He has been married twice: first to Monica De Meo from 1987 to 1990 and then to Alecks (1997–present) with whom he has two sons.
 He lives in Cookham, Berkshire.

 In 2010, Barrie was awarded an honorary DTech (Doctor of Technology) by Loughborough University for his contribution to promoting Engineering and Technology.